oasis-tcs/idpf-specification/idpf_specification.md

 #### 16B RX Descriptors Read Format for Single Q Model

-This is the read descriptor used when a queue operates in “In order, single queue model.”
+This is the read descriptor used when a queue operates in “In order single queue model.”
 Descriptor length is 16B.